Homepage

 How much has Cuba changed in the last three years?
 This is what a journalist who visited the island says

-United Kingdom warns tourists: Prepare for severe disruptions in Cuba
+United Kingdom alerts tourists: Prepare for severe disruptions in Cuba

-ETECSA will charge up to 3 dollars per minute for roaming service calls
+ETECSA will charge up to 3 dollars per minute for calls made using the roaming service

-A new report highlights the extent of digital surveillance in Cuba and its human consequences
+New report reveals the extent of digital surveillance in Cuba and its human consequences

-The most used cellphones by Cubans: Android in Cuba and Apple outside the country
+The most used mobile phones by Cubans: Android in Cuba and Apple outside the country

 Do you know what phishing is?
-The electronic scam that is reaching Cuba
+The electronic scam that's reaching Cuba

 ETECSA informs about the interruption of telecommunications in some areas of Matanzas